 4.5 Was selection of predictors based on univariable analysis avoided?
 (Model development studies only)

-Many manypieces of information measured on study participants that could be used are commonly used as predictorsin development of a prediction model, and in manyresearchers want to reduce the number of predictors during model development to produce a simpler model.
+Often many features are available in a dataset that could be used as candidate predictors, and in many studies researchers want to reduce the number of predictors during model development to produce a simpler model.

 In a univariable analysis, individual predictors are tested for their association with the outcome.
 Often researchers select the predictors with a statistically significant univariable association (e.g. at p-value < 0.05) for inclusion in the development of a final prediction model.
 This method can lead to incorrect predictor selection for developing the model as predictors are selected based on their statistical significance as a single predictor rather than in their context with other predictors.(27, 101, 148) Bias occurs when univariable modelling results in omission of variables from the model because some predictors are only important after adjustment for other predictors, known from previous research to be important, did not reach statistical significance in the particular development set, for example due to small sample size.
 Also, predictors may be selected in univariable selection based on spurious (accidental) association with the outcome in the development set.

-A better approach is to use non-statistical methods to decide on omitting, combining or including candidate predictors in a multivariable modelling approach, i.e. without any statistical univariable pre-testing of the associations of the predictors with the outcome.
-The decision which to include as candidate predictors for model development should take into account predictors already established based on existing knowledge and literature in combination with the reliability, consistency, applicability, availability and costs of predictor measurement relevant to the setting and country.
-It is recommended that predictors with clinical credibility and those already well established in the literature are included and retained in a prediction model regardless of any statistical significance at any stage of modelling.(27, 101, 149) Alternatively, some statistical methods, that are not based on prior statistical tests between the predictor and the outcome, can be used to reduce the number of modelled predictors, for example principal components analysis (PCA).
+A better approach to decide on omitting, combining or including the candidate predictors in the multivariable modelling is to use non-statistical methods, i.e. without any statistical univariable pre-testing of the associations of the predictors with the outcome.
+Better methods include those based on existing knowledge of yet established predictors in combination with the reliability, consistency, applicability, availability and costs of predictor measurement relevant to the targeted setting.
+It is recommended that predictors with clinical credibility and those already well established are included and retained in a prediction model regardless of any statistical significance.(27, 101, 149) Alternatively, some statistical methods that are not based on prior statistical tests between the predictor and the outcome, can be used to reduce the number of modelled predictors, for example principal components analysis (PCA).

 During modelling, predictor selection strategies may be used to omit predictors (e.g. backwards selection procedures) and to fit a smaller, simpler final model.(27, 101, 149) However, the effects of using such multivariable predictor selection strategies on the potential overfitting of the prediction model to the development data at hand should be tested using internal validation and optimism-adjustment strategies which are discussed in signalling question 4.8.